 The Trustee has agreed the following rebalancing policy in order to take account of market movements.
-In the event of market movements causing the Matching or Growth portfolios decreasing or increasing by 2% above or below the target allocation (for a given funding position), the Investment Committee will discuss whether to rebalance back to the strategic asset allocation (see Appendix A).
+In the event of market movements causing the Matching or Growth portfolios to decrease or increase by 5% above or below the target allocation (for a given funding position), the Investment Sub-Committee will discuss whether to rebalance back to the strategic benchmark allocation.
 In the event of the Growth / Matching range being breached there is no requirement to rebalance back within the ranges.

-- 3.6 The strategic benchmark is expected to generate a return consistent with that assumed, by the Scheme Actuary, as part of the Actuarial Valuation. - 3.7 The Trustee has a liability hedging strategy that covers 90% of the liabilities as measured on a Gilts + 0.50% p.a. basis (target liabilities). - 3.8 The Trustee has allowed the use of leverage within the Scheme for hedging purposes as they believe leverage will be at a manageable and sensible level.
+- 3.6 The strategic benchmark is expected to generate a return consistent with that assumed, by the Scheme Actuary, as part of the Actuarial Valuation. - 3.7 The Trustee has a liability hedging strategy that covers 93% of the liabilities as measured on a Gilts + 0.5% p.a. basis (target liabilities). - 3.8 The Trustee has allowed the use of leverage within the Scheme for hedging purposes as they believe leverage will be at a manageable and sensible level.